 BP ON THE GROUND IN PERU: RETRACING THE STEPS OF THE INCAS

-Of course, they’d seen it countless times in pictures, studied its stories and stones.
-But nothing can prepare you for your first real-life encounter with Machu Picchu, as our team of travel experts discovered on a recent familiarization trip to Peru.
-They hiked, biked and weaved their way through this colorful South American country, finally ticking the ancient Incan citadel off their bucket list, along with other Peruvian highlights such as the Sacred Valley, incredible Cusco and lively Lima.
+On a recent familiarization trip to Peru, a team of Blue Parallel travel experts hiked, biked and weaved their way through this colorful South American country.
+They ended their visit with a tour of Machu Picchu, finally ticking the ancient Incan citadel off their bucket list.
+They also visited other Peruvian highlights during their Peru tour, such as the Sacred Valley, incredible Cusco and lively Lima.

 Early the next morning, we cycled across the valley at 12,300 ft to take in its myriad landscapes, stopping to enjoy views of the snowcapped Andes in the distance.
 Along the way we saw farmers working the fields, as they have done all their lives, before eventually reaching the circular terraced ruins of Moray, located on a high plateau at about 3,500 m (11,482 ft).
 Following a quick tour, we continued to the salt terraces of Maras, carved into the hills.